Software & Tools

 Can ChatGPT actually scan receipts accurately?

-Yes, for clean PDF invoices, ChatGPT’s extraction accuracy is comparable to purpose-built receipt scanners.
-The gap appears on phone-shot paper receipts, faded thermal paper, crumpled receipts, and multi-currency or non-English documents — where purpose-built tools maintain ~95%+ accuracy and ChatGPT drops noticeably.
-Purpose-built tools also improve continuously by learning from edge cases seen across thousands of real small business inboxes, which a general-purpose model has no direct path to do.
-And accuracy is only step 1 of the workflow — extraction without storage, search, categorization, and accounting sync is incomplete.
+Yes, for clean PDF invoices, ChatGPT's extraction accuracy is comparable to purpose-built receipt scanners.
+The accuracy gap appears with phone-shot paper receipts, faded thermal paper, and crumpled receipts, where purpose-built tools maintain ~95% accuracy and ChatGPT drops noticeably.
+But accuracy is only step 1 of the workflow.
+Extraction without storage, search, categorization, and accounting sync is incomplete.

 Why isn't 99% accuracy enough?